phlex-ruby/phlex-markdown/README.md

 end
 ```

-When can render this view with some Markdown.
+When we render the view.

 ```ruby
 content = <<~MD